eritbh/rollup-plugin-webext-manifest/README.md

 Paths are interpreted relative to the manifest's location.
 Notably, the plugin will *not* look for entry points in `web_accessible_resources`.

-When rollup is run, the plugin will first perform a code-splitting build of all entry points.
-It will then build each emitted chunk, converting `import`/`export` to IIFEs that "import" and "export" code by reading and setting global variables.
-Finally, it will generate a new manifest file that includes the bundled outputs in the correct order to ensure dependencies are included before the files that depend on them.

 ### Configuration

 Add a configuration object to your `rollup.config.js` that takes your `manifest.json` as its only input.
 Include this module as the *first* plugin in your configuration.
 Set `targetPlatform` to one of `chrome` (Chrome) or `gecko` (Firefox).
 In output options, use `assetFileNames: '[name].[ext]'` to ensure the emitted manifest is called `manifest.json` (otherwise it won't be recognized).